HS-High-Science/HSPS-Handbook/Handbook/Handbook.md

 Code Black is active if:

-- The warhead is detonating.
+- The warhead is detonating (after the final button was pressed).
-- FFD is engaged.
+- FFD is engaged (after the final button was pressed).
 - ECFR is in a meltdown.

 Your priority here is to attempt to abort FFD (shut down servers) or shut down the ECFR.
 If these facility conservation options have expired and detonation is inevitable, your priority is to protect the data and evacuate the employees from the facility.